Figure mortgage refinance review

 What can I expect when I refinance with Figure?

 When you refinance with Figure, you’ll find some features that you’d expect to get with a regular bank and then some.

 - Prequalification.
 Apply for prequalification without a hard check on your credit.
-The process allows you to get a quote with the rates calculated based on the information you give about your credit, income, house and the loan you’re looking for.
+The process allows you to get a quote with the rates calculated based on the information you give about your credit, income, house and the loan you’re seeking.
 Once you select an offer and move forward with the application, there may be a hard pull on your credit to verify your creditworthiness.

 - Accepted loan-to-value ratios.
 You can borrow up to 80% (75% for jumbo loans) of your home’s value, up to the maximum amount.